 We offer a limited number of one-week placements to students keen to pursue a career in law.
-The week is usually split between several different departments to give students a real taste of life working at a law firm.
+The placement will typically be split between several different departments to give students a real taste of life working at a law firm.

 Our website contains details of all the various departments in the firm, and training seats are generally available in all those departments.
 The number of trainees in each department will vary from time to time depending on the specific needs of the business.
 Trainees will engage in a mix of contentious and non contentious work.
 Seats are allocated by taking trainees’ own preferences into account as far as possible, although due priority is of course given to the staffing requirements in each business area.

-You can read about life as a Trainee at JMW on our blogs page.
+You can read about life as a trainee at JMW on our Trainee Careers page.

 - General Commercial